HackerajOfficial/Web-Scraping-Application/README.md

 # Web Scraping Application

 ## Description:
-web scraping to extract data from a website and stores it in a structured format.
+Web scraping to extract data from a website and stores it in a structured format.
 This project aims to assess your proficiency in web scraping techniques, data handling, error management.